jackfranklin/jQuery-Form-Validator/README.md

 If anything's not clear, the best place to look is the tests.
 Every public method is tested in there.

+#### `addField(field)`
+Adds a field to the form validator, that you can then validate against.
+Argument can either be any valid CSS selector (any that you would pass into jQuery), or a jQuery object.
+If the jQuery object has multiple elements, only the first will be saved.

 ## Tests